genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_forms.md

 </zero-select>
 ```

+## Adding selection options
-You probably realize that we don't have any options in our select component so let's fix that now.
+You probably realise that we don't have any options in our select component, so let's fix that now.

+To enter a new trade, we want the the user to be able to select:
+- side (buy or sell)
+- the instrument to be traded

-We will start with side as it only has two static options BUY and SELL so we just need to add those two options inside select tag
+We will start with side, as it only has two static options: BUY and SELL.
+We just need to add those two options inside the select tag:

 ```html title='home.template.ts'
 <zero-select :value=${sync(x=> x.side)}>